Tauvic/DriverAwareness/README.md

-_You can find the plan in the [project wiki](https://github.com/Tauvic/DriverAwareness/wiki) a link to the [presentation](https://docs.google.com/presentation/d/e/2PACX-1vRHttK1QIrXpzs1W75Ems-VAGZeEljflD4uH83o5VFrHQ5IMb9apDvCATzksJKMjitwCM8x3FE2rOyq/pub?start=true&loop=false&delayms=60000) activities in [project](https://github.com/Tauvic/DriverAwareness/projects/1).
+_You can find the plan in the [project wiki](https://github.com/Tauvic/DriverAwareness/wiki) a link to the [presentation](https://docs.google.com/presentation/d/e/2PACX-1vRHttK1QIrXpzs1W75Ems-VAGZeEljflD4uH83o5VFrHQ5IMb9apDvCATzksJKMjitwCM8x3FE2rOyq/pub?start=true&loop=false&delayms=60000)
+, ongoing activities in [project](https://github.com/Tauvic/DriverAwareness/projects/1).
 Any help is welcome._

 ## How can we make driving safer for every one?